Srirama Chandra Bhanja Medical College and Hospital: History

-The evolution of this institution dates back to the beginning of the 19th century.
-It started as a small dispensary in the form of a First Aid Centre in the premises of the present medical college during the days of Maharatha rule in the later half of the eighteenth century.
-The sole purpose of that dispensary was to render whatever little medical assistance was available and feasible to the sick pilgrims en route to and from Puri, especially during the "Car Festival" of Lord Jagannath.
+The institution dates back to the beginning of the 19th century.
+It started as a small dispensary and first aid centre on the site of the present medical college during the days of Maharatha rule in the latter half of the 18th century.
+The dispensary gave medical assistance to pilgrims en route to and from Puri, especially during the "Car Festival" of Lord Jagannath.

-This dispensary continued to function admirably till the British occupation of Orissa in 1803.
-The British rulers, in due course of time, realised the strategic importance of this dispensary at Cuttack and converted it into small hospital.
-For the smooth management of the hospital, they made provisions for pumping adequate money from the "Annachhatra Fund".
+The dispensary continued to function until the British occupation of Orissa in 1803.
+The British rulers realised the strategic importance of the dispensary at Cuttack and converted it into small hospital.
+They made provisions funding from the "Annachhatra Fund".